andrewhill157/personal-website/blog/_posts/2019-5-6-dimensionality-reduction-for-scatac-data.md

 ---
 There have been many different efforts to improve dimensionality reduction methods for scATAC-seq data, particularly considering that it is a relatively underexplored datatype when compared to scRNA-seq.
 With many different options, it can be somewhat confusing to follow the differences and pros/cons behind each method.
 The purpose of this post is to:
 1. Highlight the major classes of methods that exist currently
-2. Point out a very simple modification of LSI/LSA that we find works much better than the version of LSI/LSA most groups would be most likely to use
+2. Point out a very simple modification of LSI/LSA that we find works much better than the version of LSI/LSA many groups may be using
 3. Show performance of selected methods on real-world data
 4. Discuss the tradeoffs between sample-specific features and sample-agnostic features

 I also provide an R markdown file that demonstrates how to use some of the methods here and reproduces all the analyses (including data downloads), which I hope is useful for exploring the methods discussed in this post.

-<span class="downloadLink"><a class="downloadLink" href="/images/posts/2019-4-23-dimensionality-reduction-for-scatac-data/analysis.html">R Markdown (HTML)</a></span>
+<span class="downloadLink"><a class="downloadLink" href="/images/posts/2019-5-6-dimensionality-reduction-for-scatac-data/analysis.html">R Markdown (HTML)</a></span>

 Many of the methods discussed here could, in principle, be applied to data from other single-cell epigenetic technologies, not just scATAC-seq.